suffolklibraries/sljekyll/health/links/index.md

 	<li><a href="http://www.nhs.uk/Pages/HomePage.aspx">NHS Choices</a> - Your GP contact details and local NHS services can be found here</li>
 	<li><a href="https://www.wellbeingnands.co.uk/">Norfolk and Suffolk Wellbeing service</a></li>
 	<li><a href="http://www.samaritans.org/how-we-can-help-you">Samaritans</a> - There for you 24 hours a day, 7 days a week</li>
+	<li><a href="http://www.emotionalwellbeinggateway.org.uk/">Suffolk Children and Young People's Emotional Wellbeing Hub Service</a> - A multi-agency team offering a central point of contact for parents, carers, and professionals to make a referral or get advice if they are concerned about the wellbeing and mental health of a child or young person in <strong>East or West Suffolk</strong>.</li>
+	<li><a href="https://point-1.org.uk/">Point 1</a> - A multi-agency team offering a central point of contact for parents, carers, and professionals to make a referral or get advice if they are concerned about the wellbeing and mental health of a child or young person in <strong>Waveney or Norfolk</strong>.</li>
 </ul>
 <h3 id="bereavement">Bereavement</h3>
 <ul>